MooersLab/pymolsnips/README.md

 Plugin 'honza/vim-snippets'
 ```

-Then run the following command in vim:
+Then run the following command in *Vim*:

 ```vim
 :PluginInstall